software-development-project-1/software-development-project-1.github.io/material/project-description.md

 Although the high level requirements are the same, the team will decide on the technical implementation.
 The only technical limitations are the following:

 - Backend must be implemented with Java using the Spring Boot framework.
-- If there's a frontend implementation, it must be done using React.
+- Frontend must be implemented with React

 The team can decide how "frontend heavy" the technical implementation is.
-If there's not much frontend experience in the team the following implementation is recommended:
+If there's not much frontend experience in the team, the following implementation is recommended:

 - Backend renders pages with Thymeleaf
 - Backend handles transitions between pages
 - Backend has some API endpoints that return JSON data
 - Some individual features on pages are implemented with React and they use these JSON API endpoints

+We will start by implementing backend features during [Sprint 1](/sprint-1).
+During [Sprint 2](/sprint-2) we will be implementing a React application which uses JSON API endpoints.

 The [example project]({{site.example_project_link}}) will be used as the project starting point.
 It demonstrates the basic concepts and will get you started more quickly.